Michael DeBatt: Biography

 DeBatt was born to first generation Calabrian emigrant Mackie DeBatt in Bensonhurst, Brooklyn who grew up in the same neighborhood as future friends and criminal associates Sammy Gravano and Frank DeCicco.
 He had one sister named Rosanna DeBatt-Massa.
 He was very close to his sister over the years.
-Mackie is perceived to have been a "connected guy" with the Gambino crime family but never officially inducted into the organization.
-He performed various tasks for Sammy Gravano and others throughout the 1950s and 1960s.
-Mackie was the successful owner of Tali's Restaurant and Lounge located at 6205 18th Avenue in Bensonhurst, Brooklyn.
+Michael is perceived to have been a "connected guy" with the Gambino crime family but never officially inducted into the organization.
+He performed various tasks for Sammy Gravano and others.
+Michael was the successful owner of Tali's Restaurant and Lounge located at 6205 18th Avenue in Bensonhurst, Brooklyn.
 It is also suggested that his father Mackie suffered from the psychological disorder of being a pathological gambling addict.
 DeBatt did not inherit his father's gambling addiction.
 Although he had a steady source of legitimate income from his restaurant, he became indebted to many loansharks and bookmakers around Brooklyn.
-It is also shown that Mackie was able to afford to pay for his son's tuition and send him off to university.
+It is also shown that Mackie was able to afford to pay for his son's tuition and send him off to college.
 After his death the mobsters started to threaten and muscle his wife to settle his outstanding debts.
 Although his father did not want his son to become involved in organized crime, DeBatt became a close childhood friend and acquaintance of budding Gambino crime family mob associate Nicholas Mormando, with whom he became involved in joint ventures after returning from his failed studies at Wake Forest University.
 Close friend, mob wife Lynda Milito, the widow of murdered Gambino crime family mobster Liborio Milito said in her biography, "Michael DeBatt wasn't being allowed to earn with Sammy.
 So Louis Milito took Mike under his wing and made him a bouncer at The Plaza Suite.
 He was a lost soul after the death of his father ...
 He told everyone he was taking over the bar out of the kindness in his heart for the family, because of the debts and by taking over he was wiping out the debts."
 He later worked at a short-lived restaurant called The Golden Gate Restaurant on Knapp Street in Sheepshead Bay, Brooklyn as a maître d', a restaurant owned by Sammy Gravano and Louis Milito.